jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

 # Enforce consistent usage of destructuring assignment of props, state, and context (react/destructuring-assignment)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Rule can be set to either of `always` or `never`;
 ```js
 "react/destructuring-assignment": [<enabled>, 'always']